perimosocordiae/plumbum/README.md

 ## Dependencies ##
  * Some flavor of Linux
-   * currently tested on Ubuntu 10.04
+   * definitely works on recent Ubuntus
  * Python 3.x

 ## Usage ##